-The system is broken and not helping, not because there is no shared narrative, no shared understanding, but because there is no shared understanding and coordinated effort to make the system better.
+The system isn’t working as well as it can, not because there is no shared narrative, no shared understanding, but because there is not enough coordinated effort to make the system better.

 The Voices of Experience project aims to listen and to learn.
 The goal of this project is to empower voices to share experience, and to give recognition and voice to the real life experiences of those who bear the burden of mistake, those who have taken accountability, those who strive to make amends.

 CDR will convene and facilitate listening sessions, individual dialogues, and conduct surveys, to gather as much information as possible.

 Voices of experience.
 Voices of empowerment.

 Through confidential interview, surveys, and listening sessions, we’ll listen.

 The Voices of Experience project will compile what is heard, what is said, what is needed.

 Not just alone, but all together, the Voices that are heard will change the system, empower the voices that speak, and encourage those that don’t, those that can’t.

 The Voices that need to be heard will change the system and make it better tomorrow than it is today.

 For nearly 40 years, CDR has provided high quality mediation services to the communities of Lane County.
 CDR helps clients through the entire mediation process, from the initial call, to the final agreement and resolution.
 Our goal is to ensure that the mediation process is responsive, efficient, and affordable.
 Learn More About Mediation Services